-Other countries, because of the characteristics of their available geologic formations, are placing greater emphasis on engineered barrier systems and are designing these systems to ensure their long-term performance as a barrier to radionuclide release.
 For example, in response to a mandate from the national government in the 1970s, the Swedish commercial nuclear waste program developed an engineered barrier concept involving emplacement of spent nuclear fuel in a copper matrix contained within a highly-robust copper canister.
-The viability of this concept to maintain wastes in isolation for one million years in Sweden's geologic formations was then demonstrated, as required by the governmental directive.
+The viability of this concept to maintain wastes in isolation for one million years in Sweden's geologic formations must be demonstrated, as required by the governmental directive.
 Sweden has not, however, committed to the use of this engineered barrier concept.